CYRPOCUR 50 TABLETS

 Female patients should be aware that the contraceptive action of the combined treatment of CYPROCUR 50 tablets and ethinyloestradiol may be reduced by diarrhoea or vomiting shortly after taking a tablet.
 In these cases, an additional form of contraception such as a diaphragm or condom should be used for the remainder of the cycle.

-In women taking combined CYPROCUR 50 tablets/ ethinyloestradiol treatment, if light bleeding or spotting occurs during the 3 weeks in which the tablets are being taken, do not stop taking your tablets.
+men taking combined CYPROCUR 50 tablets/ ethinyloestradiol treatment, if light bleeding or spotting occurs during the 3 weeks in which the tablets are being taken, do not stop taking your tablets.

 However, if bleeding is heavy, consult your doctor immediately.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking CYPROCUR 50.
 All medicines can have side effects.
 If they occur, most are likely to be minor and temporary.
 However, some may be serious and need medical attention.

 Ask your doctor or pharmacist to answer any questions you may have.

 The most common side effect is tiredness and loss of concentration which may affect your ability to drive or operate machinery.